DerwenAI/kglab/docs/learn.md

 <img src="../assets/learning.png" width="500" />

-The objective for these learning materials is to help people learn how to leverage **kglab** effectively, gain confidence working with graph-based data science, plus have examples to repurpose for their own use cases.
+The objective for these learning materials is to help people learn how to leverage **kglab** effectively, gain confidence working with graph data science, plus have examples to repurpose for their own use cases.

 You'll find a mix of topics throughout: data science, business context, AI applications, data management,